rickkas7/SleepHelper/README.md

 This schedule is simple: full wake and publish every 15 minutes, and capture temperature every 2 minutes.
 Since the schedule uses only minute of hour, this does not require a valid timezone to be set.

 ## Version History

+### 0.0.2 (2022-06-01)

+- Implementation of withPublishQueuePosixRK and withAB1805_WDT.
+Example usage in more-examples/50-publish-queue.
+- Added a new section "Maximum connection time" that describes how to set the value.

 ### 0.0.1 (2022-05-23)